In Canada, the income tax year is from January 1 to December 31 and the deadline to complete and mail your Income Tax forms is April 30.

 Find the forms on the CRA website you need to submit your tax return by paper.

-Visit CRA's website for instructions on where to mail your tax return.
+Visit CRA for instructions on where to mail your tax return.

 If you are filing taxes for the first time in Canada, you will also need to fill out Form RC151 GST/HST Credit Application for Individuals Who Become Residents of Canada and mail it to the address listed on the form.

-Do you have questions about how to file a Canadian Income Tax Return and what that is all about?
+Have questions about how to file a Canadian Income Tax Return?
 Then come to our Income Tax Information Session for International Students!
-We will give an overview of the Canadian tax system, help you determine your residency status (for tax purposes), review what you need to file a tax return, and a brief overview of how to file your tax return using one of the free online tools for students.
+We will give an overview of the Canadian tax system, help you determine your residency status (for tax purposes), review what you need to file a tax return, and provide a brief overview of how to file your tax return using one of the free online tools for students.
 After the presentation, there will be an opportunity for you to ask questions.